embabel/agent-gen/README.md

 > **Spring Boot REST API**

 Features:
-- REST endpoint to accept MCP JSON and return generated code
+- REST endpoint to accept JSON and return generated code
 - Configurable via `application.yml` (`OpenAI` or other providers)
 - Can be deployed as a microservice